ln-komandur/ESP32/i2c_daisy_chain/README.md

-# i2c Daisy Chaining PCF8574 with 8 LEDs, and a LCD1602
+# i2c Daisy Chaining PCF8574 with 8 LEDs, a 4x4 membrane matrix keypad and a LCD1602